TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

 \subsection{Data Collection and Analysis}

-We analyzed 16 hours of interview data using the thematic analysis method~\cite{Adams_Lunt_Cairns_2008} and iteratively coded the interview transcripts.
-To start, one researcher open-coded two transcripts that offered different perspectives to gain an overview of how our participants currently access diagrams.
+We analyzed 16 hours of interview data using the thematic analysis method~\cite{Adams_Lunt_Cairns_2008, boyatzis1998transforming} and iteratively coded the interview transcripts.
+First, one researcher open-coded two transcripts to bootstrap the codebook.
 With this initial set of codes, we collaboratively discussed and refined the codebook as we coded the remaining transcripts.
-This resulted in a total of 124 codes which we grouped into themes related to diagram access, wherein each theme clustered data that pointed to similar types of challenges faced by our participants as well as similar types of workarounds.
-From this type of clustering, we identified five themes.
+This resulted in a total of 124 codes grouped into the themes we discuss below.